SeaGL/organization/meetings/2024/20241104-cross-comm.md

 -->

 #### Attendee Experience (AX)
+- bought snacks
+  - what snacks?
+    - "almost everything that is single serving at Costco"
+  - how will the station look like?
+    - three hot water carafes and _ that are refilled from another room
+    - will be kept in the other room and will be refilled throughout the day
+      - is a volunteer task
+      - "maintenance of the expo hall" role - made into existence
+    - no pickups (different from previous years)
+    - can always do more shopping at local shops if needed
+- angel got signage ready for printing
+- [ ] empty out storage unit (salt)
+  - aj getting in at 3pm Wed, may be able to help
+  - chance getting in at 9am Wed, also available to help
+- attend portal is live with production server
+  - website also updated
+  - may need more
+- [ ] Send volunteer coordinator information re: onboarding volunteers into Matrix (AJ)

 #### A/V & DevOps
+- Tech testing session on Thursday from 1pm-5pm
+  - when the room is had
+  - prep in the 2 hours prior (11am-1pm)
+- production matrix server and element are launched
+- [ ] launch jitsi server (aj)
+  - to generate speaker rooms
+  - could probably be done without jitsi rooms, but probably not a good idea
+- specific areas where people can help?
+  - "yes but probably realistically only if you have a spare laptop that you can install our OS on"
+  - let AJ know if you have more bandwidth and things can be found
+  - put more eyes on the Matrix stuff and raise any issues found
+- Potential new volunteer interested in tech stuff
+  - Emailed (see Volunteers update below)
+  - website proofreading is helpful and approachable
+    - "tell her to go through the remote attend instructions"
+      - do they make sense?
+      - are there any bugs?
+- [ ] adjust the attend portal homepage (andrew)
+  - very confusing language
+  - suggested: change "Sign In" to "Use existing Matrix account"
+  - maybe also just "Create temporary SeaGL Matrix account"?

 #### Finance
+- met with osi this morning
+- still two outstanding sponsors
+- osi made final venue payment, needs invoice
+- github issues for reimbursements need to be checked and addressed
+- if anyone else has reimbursement needs, please submit on github

 #### IDEA
+- we discussed accessible seating
+- printing some signage to reserve space
+- want to expand next year, include more icons than wheelchair

 #### Partnerships
+- no updates

 #### Policy & Protocol
+- no updates

 #### Programming & Flow
+- sorted out last minute speaker changes
+- need to send out one more email to remote speakers confirming details
+- seem to be approximating good-to-go
+- signage has been updated

 #### Promotion & Outreach
+- lets get something that directs people to the site, so they can start joining matrix rooms and such
+- scheduled posts have been going out
+  - some bigger accounts have boosted our posts

 #### Volunteers
+- [x] Reach out potential tech volunteer to help with testing (Angel)
+- [ ] Send everyone information re: getting in the right spot in Matrix (Angel)
+- [ ] Add Expo Hall monitor - replenish food/coffee (Angel)

 ### New Items
 <!--